gavincarr/shrtn/README.md

 The set of mappings from codes to urls is just stored in a yaml text file, so it is trivial to backup etc.

+shrtn will also auto-commit and push updates if it detects `data` is a git directory.

 Usage
 -----